sympy/sympy/doc/src/special_topics/finite_diff_derivatives.rst

 Thus we see that indeed the derivative is `c_1` with the next term in the series of order `h^2`.

-However,  it can quickly become rather tedious to generalize the direct method as presented above when attempting to generate a derivative approximation to high order,  such as 6 or 8 although the method certainly works.
+However,  it can quickly become rather tedious to generalize the direct method as presented above when attempting to generate a derivative approximation to high order,  such as 6 or 8 although the method certainly works and using the present method is certainly less tedious than performing the calculations by hand.

 As we have seen in the discussion above,  the simple centered approximation for the first derivative only uses two point values of the `(x_{i},F_{i})` pairs.
 This works fine until one encounters the last point in the domain,  say at